top of page

 The Problem Statement

-✿ Loss of Autonomy: Standard pill dispensers make elderly users feel heavily monitored.
+✿ Standard pill dispensers make elderly users feel heavily monitored.

-✿ Emotional Burnout: Constant worry leads to high-stress, relationship-straining caregiver check-ins.
+✿ Constant worry leads to high-stress, relationship-straining caregiver check-ins.

-✿ Cognitive Overload: Complex medical apps disrupt the comfortable daily routines of older adults.
+✿ Complex medical apps disrupt the comfortable daily routines of older adults.

 The Problem (Friction)